Trump to speak with Putin and Merkel in day of calls

 Speaking Friday at his first White House news conference, Trump indicated a willingness to work with Moscow.

-But he said it was "too early" to discuss removing sanctions that were imposed on Russia under his predecessor, President Barack Obama.
+But he said it was "too early" to discuss removing sanctions that his predecessor, President Barack Obama, imposed on Russia.

-"We'll see what happens," Trump said of the call, which Vice-President Mike Pence will also join.
+"We'll see what happens," Trump said of the call, which Vice President Mike Pence will also join.

 "We're looking to have a great relationship with all countries," Trump said.
 "If we can have a great relationship with Russia and China and all countries I'm all for that."

-Friday night, however, a senior administration official said the current plan was not to lift the Russian sanctions.
+On Friday night, however, a senior administration official said the current plan was not to lift the Russian sanctions.

-The Kremlin has sought to lower expectations, suggesting the Russian President is simply calling as a matter of protocol to congratulate the US President on his inauguration.
+The Kremlin has sought to lower expectations, suggesting Putin is simply calling as a matter of protocol to congratulate the US leader on his inauguration.

 But there is some excitement in Russia about a possible detente between Washington and Moscow under the Trump administration.